Non-Smooth, H\"older-Smooth, and Robust Submodular Maximization: Introduction.

-\section{Introduction}
+\section{Introduction.}

 Submodularity is a structural property that is exploited in both discrete and continuous domains and has numerous applications in optimization.
 Submodular set functions are often associated with the problem of selecting the optimal group of items from a large pool of discrete candidates.
-Optimizing submodular set functions has applications in sensor placement~\cite{sensor-placement}, influence maximization~\cite{influence}, feature and variable selection~\cite{variable-selection}, dictionary learning~\cite{DK11}, document summarization~\cite{HLT10,HLT11}, image summarization~\cite{image1,streaming-matchoid2,streaming-matchoid3}, and active set selection in non-parametric learning~\cite{active-set}.
-Continuous submodularity also naturally arises in a wide range of application domains where the objective exhibits the diminishing returns property, such as MAP inference for determinantal point processes and mean-field inference of probabilistic graphical models~\cite{bian-long}, and robust budget allocation~\cite{soma-budget,staib-robust}.
+Optimizing submodular set functions has applications in sensor placement~\cite{sensor-placement}, feature and variable selection~\cite{variable-selection}, dictionary learning~\cite{DK11}, document summarization~\cite{HLT10,HLT11}, image summarization~\cite{image1,streaming-matchoid2,streaming-matchoid3}, and active set selection in non-parametric learning~\cite{active-set}.
+Continuous submodularity also naturally arises in a wide range of application domains where the objective exhibits the diminishing returns property, such as MAP inference for determinantal point processes and mean-field inference of probabilistic graphical models~\cite{bian-long}, influence maximization with marketing strategies~\cite{influence} and robust budget allocation~\cite{soma-budget,staib-robust}.

-An important line of research regarding submodularity is robust submodular maximization.
-In many application scenarios, objective submodular functions are often non-stationary or has underlying randomness, e.g., sensor placement~\cite{Krause-robust} and influence maximization~\cite{robust-influence-1,robust-influence-2,robust-influence-3}.
+An important line of research regarding submodularity is robust submodular optimization.
+In many application scenarios, submodular objective functions are often non-stationary or have underlying randomness, e.g., sensor placement~\cite{Krause-robust} and influence maximization~\cite{robust-influence-1,robust-influence-2,robust-influence-3}.
 Such functions are typically estimated by data and thus subject to estimation noise.
 The robust optimization framework considers a family of submodular functions and attempts to maximize them simultaneously by taking the point-wise minimum of the functions~\cite{Krause-robust,chen-robust,equator,Torrico-robust-2}.
 The distributionally robust submodular maximization framework extends robust submodular maximization.
 It considers a set of distributions over a family of submodular functions and attempts to maximize the minimum expectation over the distributions~\cite{dro-sfm}.